On This Page

 - Venlafaxine (Effexor XR)

-These medications come with risks and side effects, but in many cases, the risks are lower than they are with other medications that can be used to treat anxiety.
+These medications come with risks and side effects, but in many cases, the risks are lower than with other medications for anxiety.

 Research shows that therapy for anxiety can be as effective as medication.
 In some cases, it may be even more effective.
-A large meta-analysis, or a review of multiple studies that included over 13,000 participants, found that cognitive behavioral therapy was the most effective treatment for social anxiety disorder.
+A large meta-analysis that reviewed multiple studies with over 13,000 participants in total found cognitive behavioral therapy was the most effective treatment for social anxiety disorder.
 Other studies have replicated this result.

 Other anxiety disorders also respond well to therapy.
 A 2019 study found that tailored CBT techniques were effective in reducing worry, the core symptom of generalized anxiety disorder (GAD), and in facilitating overall recovery from GAD.